marcopetri98/2021-2022-thesis/README.md

 # Anomaly detection in time series for energy efficiency
 This is the repository containing all the codes related to my Master of Science thesis in Computer Science and Engineering at Politecnico di Milano.
 The description of the thesis and of the repository structure and code structure is postponed to next sections to keep the first sections short.
 The first components I will describe are the ones needed to reproduce the experiments and to download and set up the datasets using automated scripts.
 I don't want you to lose time, most of the things just involve just running a script.

+# How to reproduce the experiments
+In my thesis I use some external libraries, public datasets and state-of-the-art methods.
+If you want to do one of the following:

+* Use the code of the repository
+* Download all the datasets used in this thesis
+* Download all the methods to which this thesis is compared
+* Reproduce the results of the thesis by running scripts

+This section explains everything you need from downloading the required packages to execute the scripts (including the scripts used to download datasets and methods).

-# Get the python packages
+## Get the python packages
-In my thesis I used several different packages.
+In my thesis I used several packages.
 To get all the needed packages, make sure you use python 3.10 and create the virtual environment using:

 ```
 conda create -n <env-name> python=3.10